 Other Types of Advance Directives

-DNR (do not resuscitate) order.This tells health care providers not to do CPR if your breathing stops or your heart stops beating.
-Your doctor talks to you, the proxy, or family about this choice.
-The doctor writes the order on your medical chart.
+- A do-not-resuscitate order (DNR) is a document that tells health care providers not to do CPR if your breathing stops or your heart stops beating.
+Your provider talks to you, the proxy, or family about this choice.
+The provider writes the order on your medical chart.

 Write your living will or health care power of attorney according to your state's laws.

-- Give copies to your family members, health care providers, and health care agent
+- Give copies to your family members, providers, and health care agent.

-- Carry a copy with you in a wallet or glove compartment of your car.
+- Carry a copy with you in your wallet or the glove compartment of your car.

 - Take a copy with you if you are in a hospital.
-Tell all medical staff involved in your care about the documents.
+Tell all medical staff involved in your care about these documents.

 You can change your decisions at any time.
-Be sure to tell everyone involved -- family, proxies, and health care providers -- if a living will is changed.
-Copy, save, and share the new instructions with them.
+Be sure to tell everyone involved, family members, proxies, and providers, if you make changes to your advance directive or a living will is changed.
+Copy, save, and share the new documents with them.